How to Follow a Warfarin Diet [Made Easy]

 When on warfarin, it is incredibly important to work closely with your healthcare team.
 You will need to go in for regular blood tests to see how well the medications are working.
 And to make changes to your medication doses as needed.

 What is a Warfarin Diet

-Changes to diet and other factors can contribute to the need to change your warfarin dosage.
+Changes to diet (the way you eat) and other factors can contribute to the need to change your warfarin dosage.
 Consistency is a word you are going to hear a lot in this article.
 Because when it comes to warfarin and your diet, consistency is key.

 Warfarin and Vitamin K

 The most important nutrient to consider when following a warfarin diet is vitamin K.